 Getting Back on Track After Thanksgiving

 Even if you set aside your fitness goals on Thanksgiving Day, be proactive about getting back on track the next day.
 Letting unhealthy habits linger through the weekend is a recipe for disaster.
-The longer you over-indulge in unhealthy foots, the harder it is to step back into your regular diet again.
+The longer you over-indulge in unhealthy foods, the harder it is to step back into your regular diet again.

 So, give yourself a little bit of grace to enjoy the holiday.
 Then commit to sticking to fitness goals on the other days of the month.
 Just because you have 1 “cheat day,” it doesn’t mean that you need to continue these eating habits.

 If you are hosting Thanksgiving dinner, then consider sending leftovers home with family and friends so you aren’t tempted the next day.
-Also, make sure to have healthy meals ready to go in the fridge, giving you an easy solution when the hunger hits.
+Also, make sure to have healthy meals ready to go in the fridge, giving you an easy solution when hunger hits.

 Enjoy the Holiday Season and Stick to Fitness Goals

 Just because you want to stick to fitness goals doesn’t mean that you have to give up your favorite foods or traditions during the holiday season.
 Be proactive about managing your portions, maintaining your exercise routine, and swapping out ingredients.
 You will find it easy to celebrate this holiday season without worrying about packing on a few extra pounds.